 For more specific information about managing privacy with digital technologies and electronic devices, this handbook from the BC Civil Liberties Association might be helpful - 2012-BCCLA-Report-Electronic-Devices-Handbook.pdf

-INFORMED CONSENT CHECKLIST - If you are not using one of the templates (above), check your informed consent forms to ensure that they meet the standards listed in this checklist.
+INFORMED CONSENT CHECKLIST - If you are not using one of the templates (above), review Chapter 3, TCPS2 to ensure that your consent materials comply with the standards described.

 Informed Consent in Other Creative Practice Projects

 Aside from participant research projects, informed consent may be required for projects like commercial illustrations, photography, documentary film, Internet design, and more.
 Research Ethics Board approval is not necessary for projects other than participant research projects, but the ECU-REB provides information and guidelines to develope a consent process in art and design work.

 Remember that the type of project determines the formality of the consent agreement process.
 There is not a single solution that will work for every project.
 These are a few resources to assist artists, designers and students to make a consent process that is appropriate for their project:

 - For artists and others, CARFAC Ontario has guidelines for obtaining consent described here: http://www.carfacontario.ca/~carfacon/advisory_notes/model_releases

 - For photographers and others, a package that includes information about approaching model and property release and consent process and a set of simple, clear forms (including obtaining consent from minors) is available for a small fee here: http://art-support.com/artistforms.htm